Embrace Life: Campaign

-The marketing and promotion strategy for the film comprised a direct mail campaign in Sussex, which directed people to the Embrace Life website, which at the time only had a countdown clock and the Embrace Life logo (which represents a stylised seat belt).
-This generated interest on Twitter and other social networking sites.
-A poster/flyer campaign in Sussex followed, and the campaign was picked up by the local media in Sussex.
+The marketing and promotion strategy for the film was driven by the Sussex Safer Roads Partnership Communications Team, led by Communications Manager, Neil Hopkins.
+The campaign was split into global outreach (focused on a blend of advertising/creative industry influencers and global road safety bodies) and local awareness raising.
+Within Sussex, the team delivered a data-driven out-of-home advertising, poster and flyering campaign, directing people to the Embrace Life website, which at this time only had a countdown clock and the Embrace Life logo (which represents a stylised seat belt).
+A direct mail campaign followed, aimed at key Sussex-based influencers.
+The quality of the campaign - which used thermochromic postcards (encouraging repeated interaction with the campaign materials) generated interest on Twitter and other social networking sites.
 At the same time, a council-sanctioned graffiti campaign was undertaken around Brighton and Hove, with Embrace Life logos (some up to 20 feet high) and the Embrace This website address painted by graffiti artist Aroe and his team.
 (The Embrace Life website address had already been taken, and so was not available.
 Embrace This was chosen as the alternative.)
 At the same time a public space art gallery was set up in a disused shop in Horsham.
 The existing web front page – at that time just the countdown clock and the logo – was shown on a large plasma screen along with props from the film and stills.
 These were all designed to give nothing away, to heighten curiosity about the campaign.
 Children were encouraged to interact by drawing a picture of what made them feel safe, and then to add it to the wall.
 By the end of the installation, the walls were covered with children's drawings, and visitors and participants were given a flier with the campaign's web address.

 The film was launched on the website on 20 January 2010.
 The film was put on YouTube by the Sussex Safer Roads Partnership on 29 January 2010.